Troubleshooting PCF on GCP

 Verify that you have configured the firewall rules properly and that TCP ports

 8080are accessible on your GCP load balancers.
-See Create Firewall Rules for the Network.
+See Step 5: Create Firewall Rules for the Network in Preparing to Deploy Ops Manager on GCP Manually.

 If necessary, re-upload a new certificate and update any required SSL Certificate and SSH Key fields in your PAS network configuration.